atmaivancevic/AWS_setup/README.md

 ### 5b.
 RepeatModeler annotation

-For this step, you will only need your genome (e.g. elephant/Chromosomes.v2.fasta)
+For this step, you will only need your genome (e.g. on S3: elephant/Chromosomes.v2.fasta)

 Build a RM database and then run RepeatModeler, e.g.:
 ```